Embedded-Systems-Security-Lab/automata-learning-fuzzer/README.md

 cd examples/cs104_server_no_threads
 make -j<N CPU>
 ```
-This gives a compiled server example
+This gives a compiled server example, we have a precombined server in the FMI/c_SUT folder.
 ## Usage

 ```bash